- Our MLPS Curriculum

 Phonics at Marsh Lane Primary School

-At Marsh Lane Primary School, synthetic phonics is taught as the main approach to early reading.
+At Marsh Lane, synthetic phonics is taught as the main approach to early reading.
 Regular phonics sessions are taught from EYFS through to Year 2.
-These sessions follow the government published programme ‘Letters and Sounds’.
+These sessions follow the published programme ‘Letters and Sounds’ alongside our Phonics Bug and Oxford Reading Tree scheme.

 A session is a daily 20-minute structured lesson, where the children have the opportunity to practice reading and writing.